“She turned to the sunlight

 Annie smiled weakly, reluctant to leave the train of thought she was currently on and turned her attention to her husband.
 Her eyes rested on Eddie, he smiled at her, red hair, untamed and stuffed into an old black knit cap, pale face full of something fierce and tantalizingly wild.
 Eddie remembered why he had fallen in love with her almost ten years ago.
 He remembered seeing her on the platform of the subway.
 Her journal had fallen out of her purse and she walked on without noticing it due to the fact that her hands were brimming with other art supplies.
 She was stunning he had thought to himself, unable to believe his luck as he ran up to her to return her lost item… He was snapped out of his reverie by a shriek.
 Eddie had made a grave error, he had stepped on the twine, pulling down stakes, the more he tried to free himself, the more entangled he became.
 The full force of Annie’s anger rained down on him like hot ash.

-When Eddie came home from the hospital the next morning, he hoped for at least an apology from his wife.
+When Eddie came home from the hospital the next morning, limping and wearing a cast, he hoped for at least an apology from his wife.
 He thought she would understand what she had done, that she would have missed his body next to hers in bed.
 He was wrong.
 He came home the next afternoon and walked into an empty house.
 She was still outside working.
 She was over halfway done, the incident was never spoken of again.
 He had gotten in bed and passed out in a fog of pain medication only to wake with Annie naked beside him.
 He was confused.
 He still hurt, but she used her body to be close to him again.
-He felt that her physical closeness was her way of apologising.
+He felt that her physical closeness was her way of apologizing.

 While laying in bed in the ER, Eddie, waded into a deep pool of memories.
 He knew he should leave Annie, but then he would remember.
 Remember what life was like before Annie, the loneliness, the despair.
 He remembered how outside of everything he felt.
 When he met Annie, it was as if he had found himself, he looked into her eyes and felt as if he was a wary traveller who had found his way home.
 Watching Annie in the garden on this beautiful morning pulled him out of that deep place, he forgot the pain that she had caused him and felt a softness toward her.
 He stayed inside and watched as she continued to count each plant, noting the ones that were larger, lamenting the ones that did not make it through the mild Portland winter.
 He watched as her thin, pale legs carried her down the slope to the lower recesses of the garden.
 Annie soon disappeared down the slope into the seeming abyss of the wooded recesses of the garden.